alvarcarto/freshdesk-automate/README.md

-# freshdesk-ticket-assigner
+# freshdesk-automate

+Various Freshdesk automation tasks:

-Automatically assign tickets to Freshdesk agents.
+* **Automatically assign tickets to Freshdesk agents**

     This is a way to prevent paying for the [Automatic ticket assignment -feature](https://support.freshdesk.com/support/solutions/articles/196581-understanding-automatic-ticket-assignment) which comes only in Forest or above plans, and
     Forst costs extra 20€/mo/agent compared to the Garden plan.

+* **Make sure we don't forget some messages in Spam box**

+    Spam box can't be disabled in Freshdesk.
+This was made just in case we'd miss something in there.

 ## Get started